tilburgsciencehub/quarto_presentation_template/README.md

-# quarto_templates
+# Quarto Templates

-Templates to make presentations and report in Quarto
+Quarto is a markdown type language that can be used to make (among others) presentations and reports.
+This repository will contain tempates showing hot wo make such presentations using quarto.